Habits are a cornerstone of our lives. Some of our habits and routines can be so automatic that we don’t realize we are doing them.

 Add audiobooks to your commute to bring more value to the experience.

 6. When you go grocery shopping

 More importantly, do you know if your grocery shopping habits are causing you pain or making your life healthier and happier?

-The two main areas where grocery shopping is going to affect your life is health and money.
+The two main areas where grocery shopping is going to affect your life are health and money.